jobovy/galpy/doc/source/streamdf.rst

 .. image:: images/sdf_track_rz.png

-which shows the track in Galactocentric *R* and *Z* coordinates.
+which shows the track in Galactocentric *R* and *Z* coordinates as well as an estimate of the spread around the track as the dash-dotted line.
 We can overplot the points along the track along which the :math:`(\mathbf{x},\mathbf{v}) \rightarrow (\mathbf{\Omega},\boldsymbol{\theta})` transformation and the track position is explicitly calculated, by turning off the interpolation